ismaelc/Concur-WebFlow-Sample/README.md

 # Concur Web Flow Sample

-Configurable and zero-coding Concur Web Flow live demo.
+Configurable and zero-coding Concur Web Flow live demo in Heroku.
+You don't need to know Heroku to get this up and running.
 Watch this [short 3-minute video](https://www.youtube.com/watch?v=B0VGBSIVXuM) on how to set one up.

 Below is a screenshot from the video: